Kamikaze (manga)

-Kamikaze (神・風, Kami Kaze) is a Japanese manga series written and illustrated by Satoshi Shiki, published in Kodansha's Monthly Afternoon magazine from 1997 to 2003.
+Kamikaze (神・風, Kami Kaze) is a Japanese manga series written and illustrated by Satoshi Shiki.
+It was published in Kodansha's seinen manga magazine Monthly Afternoon from March 1997 to February 2003, with its chapters collected in seven tankōbon volumes.

-A 2-CD audio drama based on the manga was released on December 26, 2003.
+A 2-CD audio drama based on the manga was released in December 2003.
 An English translation of all seven volumes of the manga was released by Tokyopop between February 2006 and February 2008.

 Plot

 One thousand years ago, 88 beasts descended upon Earth, threatening humanity.
 Five elemental warriors, the pure-blood members of the mystical tribes of the Matsurowanu Kegai no Tami (化外の民) stood before the beasts.
 Just as they were being sent down into a dimensional prison, the Beasts cursed the warriors of Sky, Wind and Fire, so one day their descendants will be lured into freeing the Beasts, granting the demons another chance at destroying mankind.

 In present-day Japan, the cursed descendants turn their backs on the warriors of Earth and Water and seek the gates to the dimensional prison that hold the 88 Beasts.
 The story follows Mikogami Misao, the "Maiden of Water", whose blood can unlock the prison that holds the fabled 88 Beasts, and Ishigami Kamuro, the Warrior of Earth.